Pass Data Parameters Global Settings

 Click Save and then click the Back to Settings link.

-Pass Data Parameters to Virtual Agents and Task Assistants
+Pass data parameters to Virtual Agents and Virtual Task Assistants

-Data Parameters that gather data from incoming calls and send them on to Virtual Agents and Task Assistants.
-These data parameters are gathered, held during the call, and then passed back to the Google Dialogflow CX services when the call is routed to a Virtual Agent or Task Assistant.
-The data parameters are returned in a set format within the Dialogflow APIs when you invoke the Dialogflow Agent.
+Data parameters gather data from incoming calls, hold it during the call, and then pass it back to Google Dialogflow CX services when the call is routed to a Virtual Agent or Virtual Task Assistant.
+The data parameters are returned in a set format in the Dialogflow APIs when you invoke the Dialogflow Agent.

 You can add a data parameter in order to:

-Collect data through a dynamic form parameter: Only available for Virtual Task Assistant when the form parameters are configured, and a data capture form is provided to the Agent in the Agent Adapter when they deploy the Virtual Task Assistant.
+• Collect data through a dynamic form parameter: Only available for Virtual Task Assistant when the form parameters are configured.
+A data capture form is provided to the agent in the Agent Adapter when they deploy the Virtual Task Assistant.
 A form parameter defines the field(s) that the agent must fill out.
-For example, if the form field value is
+For example, if the form field value is booking_id, a corresponding manual input field will appear in the adapter.
+In order for an agent to dispatch a Task Assistant to collect payment, the booking_id must be provided.

 The following parameters can be added to an existing or a new Virtual Agent or Virtual Task Assistant: